Ruturaj Gaikwad: International career

 In November 2023, Ruturaj was named the vice-captain for the first three matches of the T20I series against Australia.
 After a duck in the first match, he followed that up with a half-century in the second T20I and scored his maiden international century in the third match of the series.
 His performance (127 runs) in the third match secured multiple records including becoming the third highest score by an Indian batter, the first Indian to score a century against Australia in T20Is and the highest score by a batter against Australia in T20Is.
 In June 2024, he was named in the Indian squad for the tour of Zimbabwe.
 In the second match of the series against Zimbabwe, he scored 77 runs in 49 balls in a 137 run partnership with Abhishek Sharma.
 In the next match, he hit 49 runs of 28 balls in a win for the Indian team.

 In October 2024, Ruturaj was named as the captain of the India A side for the tour of Australia to play two first class games.
 While he was initially named as a part of the India A squad for the tour of England, he didn't feature due to his elbow injury sustained earlier.
+He made a comeback to the India A team for the home series against South Africa A in November 2025. in which he scored 210 runs across the three match series, most by anyone, He was awarded Man of the Series for his match winning performances.

-Ruturaj made a comeback to the India A team for the home series against South Africa A in November 2025.in which he scored 210 runs across the three match series, most by anyone, He was awarded Man of the Series for his match winning performances.
+In November 2025, Ruturaj made a comeback to the Indian team for the home series against South Africa.
+In the second match of the series, he scored his maiden ODI century.